reaktor/Neliohinnat/source/techblog-en.md

 Spatial structure is included as a zip code prefix hierarchy.
 For example 02940 is within the Uusima district (0), city of Espoo (02), and northern Espoo (029).
 The hierarchy allows the model to see similarity within these and other equivalent nested areas.
 Real spatial continuity in the form of a Markov field or a latent gaussian field would be an alternative, but it would be much harder to estimate with the chosen tools, and may not be better on modelling administrative areas that *are* nested, after all.

 Temporal change of prices is as interesting as their overall level.
 The model could have a separate price level for each year, but continuity over time would then be lost, and there would be no predictions.
-Also the relationships between price trends and covariates (population density) and between trends and spatial or hierarchical structure would be hard to define, for there would have no unique trend.
-These reasons and simplicity favor a simple temporal parameterization, as the current quadratic one.
+Also the relationships between price trends and covariates (population density) and between trends and spatial or hierarchical structure would be hard to define, for there would be no unique trend.
+These reasons and simplicity favor a simple temporal parameterization, as the current quadratic model.
 Combining hierarchy and covariates with a more flexible temporal model, like a gaussian process, is an interesting research question.

 In total, there are three parameters on the zip code level affecting log-scale prices: price level, its trend, and change of trend.
 On the next geographic hierarchy level three other parameters appear: the influences of (logarithmic) population density on price, trend and its change.
 These six parameters, three plus their interactions with population density, appear also on upper hierarchy levels.
 On each hierarchy level, the model has multinormal priors for the three or six parameters, and hyperpriors for the variance and covariance of the multinormal distribution.
 The covariances bind different parameters together, so that for example price level helps the estimation of price trend, or the influence of population density.